OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/list-workerpools.md

 ## Basic examples

-This example will list the worker pools in the default space
+This example lists the worker pools in the default space:
 ```text
 octo list-workerpools --server="https://MyOctopusServer" --apiKey="API-MyApiKey"
 ```